 This helps your body become used to CBD, decreasing the risk of developing side effects.

-No two people have the same CBD dosage.
+No two people have the same CBD serving size.
 This is usually found with trial and error.
 While your doctor can help, it’s best you take what makes you feel comfortable.

-Start by paying attention to the dosage instructions on the CBD products you’re using.
-Increase or decrease your dosage, depending on your experience.
+Start by paying attention to the serving instructions on the CBD products you’re using.
+Increase or decrease your quantity, depending on your experience.

-In addition, each type of CBD product has different dosing instructions.
+In addition, each type of CBD product has different serving sizes and instructions.
 For example, you would vape CBD differently than you would swallow the tincture.

 Manage Your Depression with Our CBD Products